PowerShell/PSScriptAnalyzer/docs/markdown/Invoke-ScriptAnalyzer.md

 ### -RecurseCustomRulePath
 Adds rules defined in subdirectories of the CustomRulePath location.
-By default, Invoke-ScriptAnalyzer adds only the custom rules defined in the specified file or directory.
+By default, Invoke-ScriptAnalyzer uses only the custom rules defined in the specified file or directory.
+To still use the built-in rules, additionally use the -IncludeDefaultRules switch.

 ```yaml
 Type: SwitchParameter